puppetlabs/pdk/README.md

 This creates all the files required to define a resource type, its provider, and the associated basic tests.
 In this example, the resource type has an `ensure` property with the expected values, and a `String` property named `content`.
 If your types use Bash special characters, such as 'Enum[absent, present]:ensure' above, you must quote to avoid issues with the shell.

-### Run static analysis
+### Running validations

-The default template provides tools for running static analysis of your new module.
-Static tests run quickly, but they provide only a basic check of the well-formedness of the module and syntax of its files.
+The default template provides tools for running static validations of your new module.
+Validations run quickly, but they provide only a basic check of the well-formedness of the module and syntax of its files.

-1. In the module's directory, run:

 ```
-pick test static
+pick validate
 ```

 This displays results in the console:

 ```
-Running static analysis on `new_module`:
+Running validations on `new_module`:
 * ruby syntax: OK!
 * puppet syntax: OK!
 [...]